 Recovery

 Almost always, biceps tendonitis is treated non-operatively.
-If the proper course of treatment is adhered to, a full recovery is generally expected in six to eight weeks, depending on the severity of the tendonitis.
-Athletes should make an effort to prevent further injuries by properly warming up before play and applying ice to the elbow if it is painful after activity.
+If the proper course of biceps tendonitis treatment is followed, a full recovery is generally expected in six to eight weeks, depending on the severity of the tendonitis.
+Athletes should try to prevent further injuries by properly warming up before play and applying ice to the elbow if it is painful after activity.

 GET BACK TO WHAT YOU LOVE.
 FASTER